All Saints Church, Lydd: Architecture and fittings

 All Saints is the longest parish church in Kent at 199 ft.
 The stone church is built in three styles, Early English, Decorated, and Perpendicular.
 The church, built of ragstone rubble with a tiled roof, received pews and a new roof over the nave during the reigns of Edward IV and Richard III.
 The west tower, at 132 feet, is one of the tallest in Kent, with a fine peal of eight bells, recast in 1926 from an earlier, 17th century peal of five.
 This tower is dated to between 1435 and 1450 and is crenellated with 4 crockets.
-The roof of the nave contains moulded and battlemented tie-beams, ornamental bracket-shaped wall-pieces, moulded wall plates, octagonal king posts.
+The roof of the nave contains moulded and battlemented tie-beams, ornamental bracket-shaped wall-pieces, moulded wall plates, and octagonal king posts.

 There was a chapel dedicated to St Mary, an altar and a chapel of St. John the Baptist, in one of the side chancels; there were altars dedicated to St Peter, the Holy Trinity, and St James.
 A window depicting the Seven Sacraments was bequeathed in 1476 by John Seawlys.

-A collection of 17 brasses are commonly kept from view beneath the nave carpet.
+A collection of 17 monumental brasses are commonly kept from view beneath the nave carpet.
 Within the church, the ancient family of Godfrey of Lydd are represented by a brass in the 13th-century nave which has the date 1430 upon it, and a bust set in the north wall of the chancel.
 Descendants of this family are to be found on World War I and II memorials.
 The church was adorned with paintings, and writings provided by churchwarden John Marketman in 1611.
 Around 1428, new organs were purchased, which were repaired 26 years later.
 The church contains a 16th-century memorial to Thomas Godfrey and an effigy of Sir Walter de Meryl, Lord of the Manor of Jacques Court.
 Also of note is a roundel carved in marble by John Flaxman, dedicated to Anne Russell and her son.